GreenFarmCsa/greenfarm/greenfarm-ios/README.md

 - Create the procedure for debugging by selecting the real machine mode.

 - Click the run button to insatll the program.

+### 4 Hint

+The size of opencv2.framework and IJKMediaFramework.framework exceeds the GitHub limit.
+Please run the project after downloading these frameworks.